By Paul Stein

 The most valuable lesson when you start vibrato is to stay focused on the subtle movement of the fingertip going and up and down as it highlights the pitch.
 The goal is to hear the pitch loud and clear with a hint of warmth generated by the vibrato.
 If the pitch isn’t dominant and obvious, then the vibrato is too slow or the amplitude of the movement is uneven.
 The basic vibrato exercise of moving the arm up and down from first to third position, while sliding with one finger, should successfully develop an even amplitude around the pitch.
 If you experience uneven rhythm and distance, try eliminating any counting of beats.
 The pendulum that is inherent in a vibrato relies on a different rhythm from our usual metronomic counting system.

 My first exercise was to hold the violin scroll against the wall to keep the violin from moving up, down, and sideways.
 Not surprisingly, my violin still jerked around, but I was able to live with it.
 Tolerance and patience are important factors in learning such a movement that begins its life rather shakily.
 Self-taught vibrato usually turns out the best.
 It’s like learning how to walk: a teacher can give step-by-step directions, but he can’t describe how each student’s mind gets the vibrato started and keeps the process balanced.
-Here are five tips on building the foundation for a pure, warm vibrato:
+Here are four tips on building the foundation for a pure, warm vibrato.

 1. Start Strongly